fabriziosalmi/any-to-mp4/examples/long_txt_to_video/README.md

-## Convert a long text file to video
+## Convert a long text file to video with TTS reading

 ### Process